 Sophia Amoruso, the founder and CEO of NastyGal, a women’s vintage fashion retailer, and author of New York Times bestseller, #GirlBoss, has started a new project specifically to help women succeed in the workspace.
 She has started a social network, Girl Boss, specifically designed for professional women (and men) to network, receive mentorships, and education.
 According to the article, “15,000 users have been waitlisted to be part of the exclusive invite-only, U.S. based network that will grant them hours of recorded videos from the company’s bi-annual conferences and access to ticketed events with the main focus on women’s success as a whole.”

 These are just a few of the female-owned businesses that are succeeding in no small part due to their understanding of the importance of technology and data.
-Lineate has created a program called Made of Hope, which offers discounts to minority- and women-owned businesses.
-To learn more, reach out to us HERE.
+Lineate has created a program called Technique, which offers discounted development resources and cross-channel marketing software to minority- and women-owned businesses.
+To learn more, visit the Technique program homepage.